BriefFiniteElementNet/BFE.Net.devdocs/docs/gettingstarted/createTestProj.rst

 Add BFE codes (projects) into solution
 --------------------------------------

-You should add reference to actual BFE code into your new project. (`More Info <https://docs.microsoft.com/en-us/sql/ssms/solution/add-an-existing-project-to-a-solution?view=sql-server-2017>`_).
+You should add the actual BFE core codes into your solution. (`More Info <https://docs.microsoft.com/en-us/sql/ssms/solution/add-an-existing-project-to-a-solution?view=sql-server-2017>`_).

 To add BFE code to your solution, do the following: